 You got Senators Booker, Gillibrand, Schumer, Harris, Franken among the Democrats who got money.

-Uh, they're now announcing very quickly they're donating the contributions as quickly as they can to charity.
+Senator Warren, Leahy, Blumenthal, they're now announcing very quickly they're donating the contributions as quickly as they can to charity.

-It was an interesting newsbusters piece today.
+It was an interesting newsbuster's piece today.

 Because he's powerful and might want to hire them one day.

-Um that's pretty interesting.
+So that's pretty interesting.

 Well, let me get this right.

-Is uh in the sexual harassment claim is the same attorney that tried to derail President Trump's presidential campaign.
+Is in the sexual harassment claim is the same attorney that tried to derail President Trump's presidential campaign.

 Remember that?

-I don't I you know, you never know in these cases.
+You know, you never know in these cases.

-I just it's just the hypocrisy of it all that stinks to high heaven.
+I just, it's just the hypocrisy of it all that stinks to high heaven.

-All right, we've got a lot to get to today, including uh a passionate debate on the issue of Second Amendment rights and what the media is not going to tell you.
+All right, we've got a lot to get to today, including a passionate debate on the issue of Second Amendment rights and what the media is not going to tell you.

-We're just watching the story.
+We're just watching a story.

-Uh Gateway pundit reporting the gunman Stephen Paddock may have traveled to Middle Eastern countries like Jordan and the United Arab Emirates on cruises.
+I got reporters on it to confirm it, but just telling you, keeping in the loop of what we're investigating, Gateway pundit reporting the gunman Steven Paddock may have traveled to Middle Eastern countries like Jordan and the United Arab Emirates on cruises.

 Doesn't mean a thing.